-If you are a follower of our Facebook page, I am sure you have seen many pictures of proud parents and their dogs displaying their gold and blue CGC certificates and/or ribbons.
+If you are a follower of the Holiday Barn Pet Resorts Facebook page, I am sure you have seen many pictures of proud parents and their dogs displaying their gold and blue CGC certificates and/or ribbons.
 You may have wondered what that is all about, but never had an opportunity to ask.
 We are thrilled that you are interested in this amazing program!

 Having its start in 1989, the Canine Good Citizen (CGC) Program is one of the most rapidly growing programs in the American Kennel Club and is recognized as the “gold standard” for dog behavior.
 The program not only teaches “good manners” to dogs, but teaches responsible dog ownership to the parent.
 What many do not realize is that CGC resolutions have been passed by 42 state legislatures and the United States Senate, recognizing the importance of responsible dog ownership.
 Insurance companies are beginning to use the CGC to insure unfairly labeled “dangerous” breeds.
 Even some rental and HOA groups around the country now require that dogs who reside in their community carry the CGC title.
 Wow, those proud recipients pictured on our Facebook page really do have something to howl about, don’t they?

 We are proud to inform you that our Holiday Barn Dog trainers are fully approved CGC evaluators… which means that you and your dog can obtain the training, evaluation, and the CGC title at either of our two facilities, Glen Allen or South of the James.
 All dogs are welcome to take part in the CGC program.
 There is no breed requirement and no age limit.
 As long as your pup has received all of its vaccinations, he/she is eligible to participate.
 Our trainers are equipped to making it all possible!